Weather storms more easily by preparing ahead of time

 After Your Power is Restored

-- If your basement or home was flooded, have an electrician check your home and have a plumbing and heating contractor check natural gas appliances before contacting CMP to have services turned on.
+If your basement or home was flooded, have an electrician check your home and have a plumbing and heating contractor check your appliances before contacting CMP to have services turned on.

 Replenish emergency supplies used during the storm.